eribertomota/srcdown/README.md

 To use, add a Debian maintainer name or email.
 An example:

    $ ./srcdown.sh eriberto@debian.org

 or

    $ ./srcdown.sh eriberto

+This script is not perfect but perfectly usable.